The ROI of Agentic Commerce: Metrics That Matter

 Conversion rate: the full funnel view

-Agentic Commerce typically lifts conversion rates by 5-12%, depending on your baseline friction.
+Agentic Commerce can lift conversion rates meaningfully, depending on your baseline friction.

 High-friction categories see larger gains.
 Think enterprise software reviews, luxury watches, or complex appliances.
-When customers have many questions and your support team is slow to respond, the Agentic Client Advisor fills the gap.
+When customers have many questions and your support team is slow to respond, the AI-powered shopping assistant fills the gap.

 Low-friction categories see modest gains.
 Think apparel or consumables where the purchase decision is simple.

-By guiding users proactively, the Agentic Client Advisor effectively closes what we call the "Solitude Gap", the phenomenon where shoppers abandon their carts because they are left alone with static filters and no expert guidance.
+By guiding users proactively, the AI-powered shopping assistant effectively closes what we call the "Solitude Gap", the phenomenon where shoppers abandon their carts because they are left alone with static filters and no expert guidance.
 When a customer hesitates, the AI steps in with relevant context.
 That single interaction can be the difference between a completed order and an abandoned session.

 Measuring conversion rate impact